Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Covariance estimation

 In essence, this means that, for the subsample method, we split the area into $N_s=63$ subregions (minitiles) and measure the auto/cross-correlation in each of those subregions, so that $x_i^k$ is interpreted, in this case, as the auto/cross-correlation measurement at angular scale $\theta_i$ from the subregion $k$, that is, $\tilde{w}^k(\theta_i)$.
 This is the method used in previous works \citep{BON20,BON21,GON21,CUE21,CUE22}.
 However, for the Jackknife and Bootstrap methods, we generate $N$ different subregions according to the previously described k-means algorithm and $x_i^k$ is to be interpeted as the auto/cross-correlation measurement at angular scale $\theta_i$ from either the $k$-th Jackknife subsample (that is, removing that $k$-th area) or the $k$-th Boostrap subsample.

 For any subsampling method, to avoid a singular covariance matrix estimate, we need to ensure that the number of subsamples is sufficiently large relative to the number of measurements.
 The Johnson-Lindenstrauss lemma provides a mathematical justification for this requirement \citep{ACH03}.
 The mini-tiles schema, which uses $N_s$=63 subsamples versus 14 measurements, automatically satisfies this requirement.
-However, for other resampling methods, this implies that the natural subdivision into just the 4 fields may not be sufficient.
+However, for other resampling methods, this implies that the natural subdivision into just the 4 fields may not be sufficient, hence the need for a k-means clustering algorithm to define patches in each of the fields.

 At the same time, it is important to balance the size of the sub-regions with their representativeness of the dataset.
-Larger sub-regions may decrease the correlation between sub-regions and the influence of pairs crossing between sub-regions, but they may also introduce bias if the sub-regions are not representative of the overall dataset.
+Larger sub-regions may decrease the correlation between sub-regions and the influence of pairs crossing between sub-regions.
 However, increasing the size of the sub-regions reduces the number of subsamples that can be obtained, which increases the variance of the covariance estimator and may require a larger number of subsamples to obtain a reliable estimate \citep{Fri16}.

-Finally, internal covariance estimation is valid only in the limit were the correlations between sub-regions are small.
-When this is the case, the sub-sample covariance matrix becomes a rescaling of the sample covariance matrix of independent realisations of the sub-regions, which allows us to estimate the covariance matrix of the full dataset.
-However, when the correlations between sub-regions are large, the sub-sample covariance matrix may not accurately represent the covariance matrix of the full dataset, which can lead to biased estimates \citep{Fri16}.
+Finally, it should be noted that internal covariance estimation is valid only in the limit where the correlations between sub-regions are small.
+In this case, for instance, the sub-sample covariance matrix becomes a rescaling of the sample covariance matrix of independent realisations of the sub-regions.
+The internal estimate for the inverse of the covariance matrix will then be proportional to the true covariance matrix \citep{Fri16}.
+As a rule of thumb, the sub-regions should be large enough so that their effective angular scale is well above the maximum measured scaled.
+A full treatment of covariance estimation would involve a study using cosmological simulations tailored for magnification bias, which is beyond the scope of this paper but will be addressed in future work.